Investors scope out potential European wins from U.S.-China frictions

 The consumer sector could also see some rotation of Chinese demand away from big U.S. names and into European brands.
 German sportswear brand Adidas (ADSGn.DE), for example, could make inroads to the detriment of U.S. rival Nike (NKE.N).

-One portfolio manager said he was short Nike shares as he expected Chinese consumers to shun the brand in favour of European names.
+One portfolio manager said he was short Nike shares as he expected Chinese consumers to shun the brand in favor of European names.

 U.S. companies producing to export to China, like the maker of Jack Daniels whisky in Kentucky (BFb.N), could be more directly impacted.